mpenna/squirrel/README.md

 {
     use Squirrel;

+    /**
-    // Implement this method, to establish the unique keys on your table.
+     * Implement this method, to establish additional unique keys on your table.
 Doing this gives Squirrel more power
-    // in establishing which queries are cacheable.
+     * in establishing more cacheable queries.
 Return an array of string column names, or nested arrays for
-    // compound keys.
+     * compound keys.
-    // Defaults to just: ['id']
+     *
+     * Default Return: Returns only the primary key for the object.
+     */
-    public static function getUniqueKeys()
+    public function getUniqueKeys()
     {
+        $primaryKey = $this->getKeyName();
-        return ['id', ['account_id', 'email'] ];
+        return [$primaryKey, 'uuid', ['account_id', 'email']];
     }

+    /**
-    // Simple method that you can implement to either turn cacheing on or off for this model specifically.
+     * Implement this method to cacheing on or off for this model specifically.
+Returning false on this method
-    // Defaults to: true.
+     * does not affect other models also using Squirrel.
+     *
+     * Default Return: true
+     */
-    protected static function isModelCacheActive()
+    protected function isCacheActive()
     {
         return true;
     }

+    /**
-    // Implement this method, to change the expiration minutes timeout, when cacheing this model.
+     * Implement this method to change the expiration minutes timeout when cacheing this model.
+     *
-    // Defaults to: 24 hours
+     * Defaults Return: 24 hours
+     */
-    protected static function cacheExpirationMinutes()
+    public function cacheExpirationMinutes()
     {
         return (60 * 24);
     }